 However, if you're making them as a side dish or are making multiple batches to feed a larger family, you may need to warm them up later.
 Here's how I would do it:

-- Place the Chile Rellenos in a heatproof pan and place it in the air fryer basket.
+- Place the Chile Relleno in a silicone liner and place it in the air fryer basket.

 - Set the air fryer time to 4 minutes at 350F